 There you have it.
 It’s the simple basics that are easy to understand and true in most circumstances.
 Are there differences?
 Yes.
 Are these overgeneralizations?
 Probably.
 However, there’s one unmistakable truth: Saving at work provides more benefits than your savings account and could result in free money.

-As you’re out there entering the work force, get to know your benefits.
+As you’re out there entering the workforce, get to know your benefits.
 Much of our economy comes from small businesses.
-If your new job doesn’t have a 401(k), simply ask them to start one up.
-If you need a recommendation on a provider, let me know.
-I think I have one in mind.
+If your new job doesn’t have a 401k, ask them to start one up.
+This is the benefit that keeps on giving directly to you.